TheGeekOnSkates/cheese/notes.md

 # TO-DO's before I REALLY release 1.0

 * Add BEQ and BNE
+* Add STACK (like .S in Forth - print the current stack)
 * I think I may need to re-think my math instructions.
 There is currently no way to add/sub/mul/div/mod the top 2 numbers on the stack.
 A few ideas here:
 	- I could do like the original SO post said, let ADD be a stand-alone thing that does that.
 But IMO that's a bit too wanna-be Forth for me; what I'm shooting for here is a bit more like an Assembly language.
 	- Maybe turn i.e. ADD into ADD # (where to do it without the # is add <value at address>); oh wait, that's unrelated.
 I kinda like it though!